moramezan/servicebus/README.md

-# Apex Microservice Open Specification
+# Open Apex Service Specification

-The Apex Microservice Open Specification evolved in a crazy way.
+The Open Apex Service Specification evolved in a crazy way.
 It started two years ago by writing down some services we wanted to be able to run on Salesforce, regardless of whether they were implementable.
 Then we started to reverse-engineer a container for them.

 That process showed us how we needed to change the services to make them behave more consistently, and also to make them orchestratable.
 How to better define their boundaries whether they are consumed synchronously or with a message-driven API.
 Iterating like this, the definition advanced to the stage where it extends effortlessly to meet new requirements.

-AMOS is used every day in AppExchange products and by Salesforce consultants.
+OASIS is used every day in AppExchange products and by Salesforce consultants.
 If you like the results, please comment and contribute.

 # Example implementations